Top Jaish-e-Mohammad bomb maker, Fauji Bhai shot dead by security forces

 Based on the analysis the police say that the car was laden with 40 kilograms of explosives.
 The explosives were placed in a drum on the rear seat of the car.

 Security forces recovered an IED from a Santro car.
-The same has been diffused by the bomb disposal squad of the army and police at Avindgund, Rajpora in South Kashmir.
+The same has been diffused by the bomb disposal squad of the army and police at Avindgund, Rajpora in south Kashmir.

 After searching the vehicle, a joint team of the 44 Rashtriya Rifles, CRPF and Pulwama police recovered the IED.